DannyQuah/Config-Management/README.md

 # Config-Management

-My shell scripts, dotfiles, Linux installations, editor configurations
+My shell scripts, dotfiles, Linux installations, editor configurations, templates, stylesheets

 On new Linux machine, hardware setup is as in Linux-2014.07 // Linux-Machine-New (including filesystem loading).
 Then as needed might still run the following: